 Whether you’re an advocate of sports nutrition or ‘real food‘ on the bike, you’re not going to get anywhere in a three-day event without taking on enough calories as you ride.

 “It’s very important for a couple of days leading up to the race to make sure you eat a well-balanced diet.
-Don't be afraid to bring along some energy bars and gels and of course, drink plenty.
-Don't be afraid to stop at aid stations to take on board food and drink because while you might lose a minute or two, but that one or two, it will help you towards the end.
+Don’t be afraid to bring along some energy bars and gels and of course, drink plenty.
+I know these events, especially the Dragon Ride, always have good feeding stations that are well equipped.
+Don’t be afraid to stop to take on board food and drink because while you might lose a minute or two, but that one or two, it will help you towards the end.

 Recovery between stages